With summer coming to an end in Milledgeville and Middle Georgia, now is an ideal time to get a kick start on air conditioner maintenance.

 • Watching pressure and temperature

-There’s also some maintenance you can do alone between professional tune-ups.
-You just need about an hour to wash your outdoor condenser unit, as well as several pieces on your indoor HVAC system.
+There’s also some upkeep you can do by yourself between professional tune-ups.
+It only takes about an hour to get the grime off your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?